AVSystem/scala-commons/docs/REST.md

 using `@Query` annotation.
 As mentioned earlier, parameters of `GET` methods are treated as query parameters by default, so this is only strictly necessary for non-`GET` methods.

-Also, unannotated parameters of methods annotated as [`@FormBody`](#formbody) are interpreted as query parameters.
-However, they are sent in HTTP body as `application/x-www-form-urlencoded`.

 `@Query` annotation also takes optional `name` parameter which may be specified to customize URL parameter name.
 If not specified, trait method parameter name is used.